jboss-developer/jboss-jdg-quickstarts/remote-query/README.md

 1. Obtain JDG server distribution on Red Hat's Customer Portal at https://access.redhat.com/jbossnetwork/restricted/listSoftware.html

 2. Install a JDBC driver into JDG (since JDG includes H2 by default, this step may be skipped for the scope of this example).
-More information can be found in the DataSource Management chapter of the Administration and Configuration Guide for JBoss Enterprise Application Platform on the Customer Portal at <https://access.redhat.com/site/documentation/JBoss_Enterprise_Application_Platform/> . _NOTE: JDG does not support deploying applications so one cannot install it as a deployment._
+More information can be found in the DataSource Management chapter of the [Administration and Configuration Guide for JBoss Enterprise Application Platform](https://access.redhat.com/site/documentation/JBoss_Enterprise_Application_Platform) . _NOTE: JDG does not support deploying applications so one cannot install it as a deployment._

 3. This Quickstart uses JDBC to store the cache.
 To permit this, it's necessary to alter JDG configuration file (`JDG_HOME/standalone/configuration/standalone.xml`) to contain the following definitions: